bitly/sprinterns2022/README.md

-# 2020 Winternship Public API Explorer
+# 2021 Winternship Public API Explorer
-For this winternship, we are building a proof of concept for a public API explorer.
-Users can interface with the different endpoints, or access information from them more easily without needing to run curl requests.
+For this winternship, we are building out an GUI that is an explorer for the public facing Bitly API.
+Users can interface with the different endpoints, or access information from them more easily without needing to run cURL requests.

 ### Wintern Leads Points of Contact

 Slack us, find us in person, ask us anything!

-Backend - Grace, Gabriel, Diana
-Frontend - David, Kevin
+Backend - Grace, Gabriel, Diana, Tyler, Tanner Frontend - David, Kevin, Kathy, Makayla, JP
 QA - Pawan

 ### Gitpod Setup & Saving Work to Github
-1. Open a workspace in gitpod by going to `https://gitpod.io/github.com/bitly/winterns2020` or add the chrome extension (which adds the GitPod button to your Github account)
+1. Open a workspace in gitpod by going to `https://gitpod.io/github.com/bitly/winterns2021` or add the chrome extension (which adds the GitPod button to your Github account)
-2. Create a new branch off of master `git checkout -b <YOUR BRANCH>`
+2. Create a new branch off of main `git checkout -b <YOUR BRANCH NAME>`
 3. Make your changes
-4. Commit changes to Github using the commands `git add <file names> `, `git commit -m "commit message"`, `git push --set-upstream origin <YOUR BRANCH>` (this --set-upstream parameter will only have to be used the first time you push your branch to the remote, from then on you can just do `git push`)
+4. Commit changes to Github using the commands `git add <file names> ` (or `git add -A` to add all changes), `git commit -m "commit message"`, `git push --set-upstream origin <YOUR BRANCH>` (this --set-upstream parameter will only have to be used the first time you push your branch to the remote, from then on you can just do `git push origin <YOUR BRANCH NAME>`)
-5. On winterns2020 repo in Github, navigate to `branches`, find your branch, and click on the open pull request button.
+5. On winterns2021 repo in Github, navigate to `branches`, find your branch, and click on the open pull request button.

 ### Run Locally
 1. Make sure that you are in the directory with the `app.py` file (you can determine this by typing `ls -l` into the command line to list the files your current directory